Tsinna

 Someone coughed, attempting to cover a laugh.
 He saw Kalaanë with a hand at her twitching lips, peering at him over the tops of the lenses shading her eyes.
 Her stripes crinkled up with the sudden merriment.

-A grin split his face and heat rushed to his eyepads as he reached back to rub his head.
+Heat rushed to his eyepads as he reached back to rub his head.

 His neck prickled.
 Eyes bored into him.
 Glancing over his shoulder, his gaze landed on the Sokôn dignitaries, clustered together in the middle of the group with their guards flanking them.
 Light gleamed on their armor and reflected painfully off the visors of the helmets they’d summoned, forcing him to squint despite his shades.
 The helmets covered their faces in full, creating a climate-controlled environment within the suits.
 Inside, their bodies remained comfortable despite the searing heat of the desert, and Tårik envied them.
 The visors on the helmets were also one-way: they could look out with ease, but no one could see their faces or their tactical heads-up displays.
 He couldn’t tell who was staring at him.
 Maybe they all were.
-The grin fell from his lips and he twisted around.

 The sun continued to roast them as the day wore on.
 Their nakishnikë grew irritated, snarling and biting at one another, forcing the riders to spread out.